Todd McFarlane's Spawn: Development of the first season

-The series included live action introductions by McFarlane.
+The series included live-action introductions by McFarlane.
 VHS and DVD releases which packaged the show's episodes individually included the introductions, but they are removed from releases which present the seasons in a singular movie format.
 The introductions for the first season were shot inside a location which resembles the top floor of a brick wall castle.
 At the start of these introductions, McFarlane is in the process of inking a Spawn comic, and he then proceeds to ask rhetorical questions to the viewer, before introducing the episodes.
 The first season introductions (excluding the pilot) are followed by short clips recapping the previous episodes, and it then cuts back to McFarlane saying to the viewer, "and now Spawn, so turn off your lights."
 Following this line from McFarlane, the opening sequence plays.
-The opening sequence for the first season was entirely animated, whereas the second and third seasons mixed in live action shots of Spawn, and live action shots of skeletons, tribal masks and an abandoned Sanatorium-like building.
-For the second and third seasons, McFarlane's introductions come after the opening sequence, and they have him inside a more realistic looking basement location, which houses some of the live action props from the opening sequence.
+The opening sequence for the first season was entirely animated, whereas the second and third seasons mixed in live-action shots of Spawn, and live-action shots of skeletons, tribal masks and an abandoned Sanatorium-like building.
+For the second and third seasons, McFarlane's introductions come after the opening sequence, and they have him inside a more realistic looking basement location, which houses some of the live-action props from the opening sequence.
 The introductions for all three seasons were done in a similar manner to R. L. Stine's intros for the 1995-98 Goosebumps series, which also featured the series author introducing the episodes in basement/dungeon-like locations.
-Spawns first season live action introductions were filmed by future Hollywood director Doug Liman, who at the time was a roommate with one of the HBO executives.
+Spawns first season live-action introductions were filmed by future Hollywood director Doug Liman, who at the time was a roommate with one of the HBO executives.

-The first season aired at a 12am midnight slot on HBO, following Dennis Miller Live.
+The first season aired on the midnight slot on HBO, following Dennis Miller Live.
 The season concluded on HBO on June 20, 1997, a little over a month after it had begun airing.
 Prior to the premiere of the first season, the show was being promoted alongside Spicy City.
 However, Spicy City would end up premiering on HBO in July 1997, after Spawns first season had already completed airing.
 It was cancelled after only a month on the air.